Chapter 2: Marriage and Marital Union for Naturalization

 1. Validity of Marriages in the United States or Abroad

-USCIS does not recognize the following relationships as marriages or intended marriages:
+USCIS does not recognize the following relationships as marriages, even if valid in the place of celebration:

 Relationships where one party is not present during the marriage ceremony (proxy marriages) unless the marriage has been consummated;